amcgail/academic-website/content/publication/freeProduct.md

 publication_short = ""

 # Abstract and optional shortened version.
 abstract = "We consider the elementary part of the theory of free products of groups.
-We reviewthe history and then give an elementary proof that the multiplication in the free product is as-sociative.
+We reviewthe history and then give an elementary proof that the multiplication in the free product is associative.
 This proof originated in a suggestion by the second author and has not been noticed,to our knowledge, by the experts." abstract_short = ""

 # Featured image thumbnail (optional)